How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Rev’it! – urban design and performance

-8. Shoes or boots: what are the differences?
+Shoes or boots: what's the difference?

-9. Maintenance: to last over time
+Maintenance: to last over time

 Regular maintenance extends the life of your shoes and maintains their level of protection: